minhhh/minhhh.github.io/blog/content/2016-09-29-unity-singleton.md

 Then remember to call `CreateInstance` when necessary and in appropriate order.

 The code with a sample scene is available on github at [https://github.com/minhhh/unity-singleton](https://github.com/minhhh/unity-singleton)

+Regarding the `Has Customized Parameters` singletons, there are some implementations of this type using Prefab to set the parameters.
+This method is not recommended.
+Instead, we can use ScriptableObject to store the parameter and let the Singleton read from these ScriptableObject.
+This method will make all the settings centralized in a single location.

+TODO: Create SceneSingleton